-Continuous renewal of our aircraft means we have the youngest, most fuel-efficient and environmentally friendly fleet in the country— and has helped us reduce our emissions by more than 35% per passenger mile since 2004.
+Continuous renewal of our aircraft means we have one of the youngest, most fuel-efficient and environmentally friendly fleets in the country— and has helped us reduce our emissions by more than 35% per passenger mile since 2004.

 We started our inflight recycling program in the late 1980’s, and it’s now the most comprehensive recycling program of any U.S. airline.
 Since 2010, we have recycled more than 15,000 tons of recyclable paper, cans, bottles, and plastic.

 In 2019,we gave more than $15,000,000 in cash and in-kind donations to support our hub communities and those in need.

 In 2019, we awarded employee achievements with bonuses and incentive pay totaling over $120 million.